COGS18/Projects/overview.md

 - Uses blank lines to separate code elements and logical structure
 - Uses good indentation & spacing
-- Has 1 statement per line, and max line length of 79 characters
+- Has 1 statement per line, and line length is not too long (~<80 characters)

 In terms of naming, we will be evaluating the following criteria: